GoogleCloudPlatform/ai-platform-samples/quickstart/README.md

-# A short and End-to-End Tutorial for AI Platform
+# A short End-to-End Tutorial for AI Platform

 ## Overview